raditya1117/HoneyBadger/python-errors/article.md

 ```
 ### How to avoid system-level errors in Python?

-System-level errors in Python are often caused by issues such as missing files, insufficient permissions, memory limitations, or network failures.
+System-level errors in Python are often caused by missing files, insufficient permissions, memory limitations, or network failures.
 Although we cannot always prevent them, we can minimize system-level errors through careful resource management, validation checks, and proper exception handling.
 You can use the following practices to avoid system-level errors in Python.

-- Always check the file and directory existence before performing file operations.
+- Always check whether files and directories exist before performing file operations.
-- Check access permissions to ensure the program has the required rights to read, write, or execute files and directories.
+- Check access permissions to ensure the program has the required read, write, and execute permissions for files and directories.
 - Manage memory efficiently by avoiding extremely large data structures and using generators or batch processing for large datasets.
 - Use context managers (with statement) when working with files, sockets, or other resources to ensure they are automatically closed after use.
-- Ensure required system resources, such as disk space, memory, and network connectivity are available.
+- * Ensure required system resources, such as disk space, memory, and network connectivity, are available.

-The best way to avoid system-level errors is by anticipating potential system failures and writing defensive code that validates resources and handles exceptions gracefully as they are mostly caused by environmental or resource constraints.
+The best way to avoid system-level errors is to anticipate potential failures and write defensive code that validates resources and handles exceptions gracefully, since these are mostly caused by environmental or resource constraints.

 ## Logical errors in Python

-A logical error or semantic error in Python occurs when a program runs without crashing or raising exceptions, but produces incorrect or unintended results due to flawed logic in the code.
+A logical or semantic error in Python occurs when a program runs without crashing or raising exceptions but produces incorrect or unintended results due to flawed code logic.
 Unlike syntax errors or runtime errors, Python cannot detect logical errors automatically because the code is syntactically valid and executes successfully.
 Logical errors occur due to incorrect algorithms, wrong conditions, faulty calculations, or incorrect assumptions in program logic.

-For example, consider that you a writing a Python application to determine the voting eligibility of a person based on their age.
-It is given that a person aged 18 or more is eligible to vote.
+For example, consider that you are writing a Python application to determine the voting eligibility of a person based on their age.
+It is given that a person aged 18 or older is eligible to vote.
 Now consider the following code:

 ```py
 if age > 18: